 - Third-Party Custody: Neither biological parent is granted custody, but rather a third person like a grandparent or other family relative; this is reserved for extreme situations.
 In Troxel v.
 Granville, a U.S. Supreme Court Case from 2000, affirmed biological parents maintain the fundamental right of choosing how to raise their kids as they best see fit.
 With this in mind, examples of extreme situations include sexual, physical and emotional abuse or incarcerated parents.

 Physical custody, as mentioned above, is the day-to-day care of a child and usually presumes where the child’s legal residence is.

-Under new legislation, however, Arizona judges will no longer use “sole custody” or “joint custody,” but rather “legal-decision making” and “parenting time.”
+Under the new legislation, however, Arizona judges will no longer use “sole custody” or “joint custody,” but rather “legal decision making” and “parenting time.”
 Despite the change in wording, the meaning remains the same.
 Judges may decide to make decision-making rights equal, for example, or divide certain decisions (medical to the mom and educational to the father).